imahrahim/ClicksForFicsProcess/content/posts/06_Network.md

 ![force-directed Network](/media/Netzwerk/Netzwerk02.png)

-With the mood board I created, I realized that I wanted to go in a direction that might be a bit more unconventional than standard network visualizations.
+With the moodboard I had created, I realized that I wanted to go in a direction that might be a bit less conventional than standard network visualizations.
 After spending hours on Excel tables and considering a visual concept for the additional tags using a form of "stickers" and images, I thought of applying a similar principle and cutting out my network directly from my Excel table.

 ![force-directed Network](/media/Netzwerk/excel_characters2.png)